MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Allow and block apps

 The Manage apps page is where you allow or block individual apps at the org level.
 The page displays all the available app and their current org-level app status.
-The list of apps include apps provided by Microsoft, by third-party developers, and by developers within your organization.
+The list of apps includes apps provided by Microsoft, by third-party developers, and by developers within your organization.

 To allow or block an app: